mercari/tortoise/docs/horizontal.md

 #### Supported metrics in HPA

-Currently, Tortoise supports:
+Currently, Tortoise supports only `type: ContainerResource` metric.
-- `type: Resource` metric if Pod has only one container.
-- `type: ContainerResource` metric if Pod has multiple containers.

-But, if a Pod has only one container but a corresponding HPA doesn't have `type: Resource`, tortoise controller looks for `type: ContainerResource` in HPA next.

 ### The container right sizing